boys-only/TwitBot/README.md

 --Drivers--

-You'll need to get a driver chrome: https://chromedriver.storage.googleapis.com/index.html?path=76.0.3809.126/
+You'll need to get a chrome driver

-You need to place it in PATH
+I recommend using pip: pip install chromedriver

+Or download it manually and add it to PATH: https://chromedriver.storage.googleapis.com/index.html?path=76.0.3809.126/